Nimo

 Important points to keep in mind

-Identify and list limiting factors that modify simple cause→effect links.
+Identify limiting factors modifying cause→effect links.

 Net force produces acceleration; include all external forces when applying F = ma.

-Activation energy, catalysts and surface area control chemical reaction rates.
+Activation energy and catalysts control reaction rates.

 Built with v0